keyan-m/cardano-account/README.md

 In its current form, this is primarily intended as a proof of concept and not meant to be used in production.

+Plutus V3 is also not yet supported, and handling of datum-less UTxOs is emulated by defining `AccountDatum` as a sum type.